aribloch/Mini-Project_ATM-System/README.md

 - **App layer** → Flask routes expose REST API endpoints.

   > Note: There are a couple of "Sample Accounts" built into the DB of the server for convenience (Account Numbers: 1001, 1002 -> provided in the app.py file - lines 14- 15).
-  > As was mentioned in the instructions to the assignment, I made an assumption that an **"Add Account"** functionality is implemented, and also an **Authenticator** is being used to authenticate users and give them acces only to relevant accounts (Although clearly this security check is only relevant if the client-server transactions occur over HTTPS and not HTTP).
+  > As was mentioned in the instructions to the assignment, I made an assumption that an **"Add Account"** functionality is implemented.
 ---

 ##  Design Decisions